 In his final season at Saint Mary's, the Gaels led the WCC with 71 stolen bases -- 46 more than the team had stolen the year prior -- and improved the team's average to .278, a jump of 23 points over the 2012 average.
 Overall, the offense ranked among the top five in 13 different offensive categories that season, while standing among the best in five different categories in conference-only contests.

 He returned to UC Davis in 2014, helping the Aggies finish fourth in the Big West with a .276 average, and pushing the 2015 squad to a school record 126 doubles and a program Division I-record 103 stolen bases, in his first two seasons.

-A 1996 UC Davis graduate, who also earned his masters in education from Chapman University, Acosta began his collegiate coaching career as an assistant coach at Sierra College in Rocklin, Calif., in 2001, helping the Wolverines to the playoffs for the first time in 17 years.
-Prior to that, he spent six seasons as an assistant varsity coach at nearby Rocklin High School.
+A 1996 UC Davis graduate, who also earned his masters in education from Chapman University in 2001, Acosta began his collegiate coaching career as an assistant coach at Sierra College in Rocklin, Calif., that same year as the team's outfield and hitting coach, helping the Wolverines to the playoffs for the first time in 17 years.
+Prior to that, he spent six seasons as the head coach of the freshman and junior variety squads, while also serving as an assistant varsity coach, at nearby Rocklin High School.

 Acosta's playing career began at Gavilan College in Gilroy where he played one season as a middle infielder.
-He played his sophomore season at Santa Clara's Mission College before joining the Aggies.
+He played his sophomore season at Santa Clara's Mission College before transferring to UC Davis.

 He and his wife, Karen, were married on New Years' Eve of 1998, the same day as Matt and Dana Vaughn.
 They have four children, Brendon, Makyla, Caden, and Luke.